Increase Revenue

 Lower Your Financing Expenses As A Real Estate Investor

-Mortgage + insurance + taxes.
+Mortgage payments + insurance + taxes.
 If, like a lot of landlords, you’ve set up escrow, these charges come out of your account every month.
 You probably don’t think much about them and as a result, they can feel immutable.
-But trust us, they’re not, and finding ways to lower any of the three can have a huge impact on your monthly expenses as a real estate investor.
+But trust us, they’re not, and finding ways to lower any of the three can have a huge impact on your monthly payment obligations as a real estate investor.

 In particular, landlord’s and real estate investors often ignore the control they can exercise over financing expenses.
 From the taxes you pay to the government to the interest you pay to the bank, you can lower financing expenses from your properties, thereby increasing your monthly revenue.